OpenAgentsInc/onyx/docs/coder-settings.md

   - **Active Token**: Click a token to make it active - this token will be used for GitHub operations
   - For security, tokens are displayed in truncated form (e.g., `ghp1...f4d2`)

+### Legacy Token Support
+For backward compatibility, the system maintains support for existing tokens:

+- **Legacy Migration**: If you had a token before the multi-token update:
+  - Your token is automatically migrated as "Legacy Token"
+  - It remains active and functional
+  - You can continue using the old token or add new ones

+- **Token Synchronization**:
+  - The system maintains both old and new token storage
+  - Changes to the legacy token update the new system
+  - Changes to the active token in the new system update the legacy token
+  - This ensures smooth transition and no disruption to existing functionality

 ### Creating GitHub Tokens
 1. Go to GitHub Settings > Developer Settings > Personal Access Tokens
 2. Generate a new token with these permissions: